openworm/owmeta/docs/bittorrent.rst

 1. **Download** desired contents:

-* A `~PyOpenWorm.data_trans.local_file_ds.LocalFileDataSource <https://github.com/openworm/PyOpenWorm/blob/dev/PyOpenWorm/data_trans/local_file_ds.py#L11-L39>`_ created and stored within the local graph store contains a `torrent_file_name <https://github.com/openworm/PyOpenWorm/pull/424/files#diff-f837dedc6cde6b8c62975ac3b9ed4efe>`_ `Informational <https://github.com/openworm/PyOpenWorm/blob/dev/PyOpenWorm/datasource.py#L15-L74>`_.
+* A `~PyOpenWorm.data_trans.local_file_ds.LocalFileDataSource` created and stored within the local graph store contains a `torrent_file_name <https://github.com/openworm/PyOpenWorm/pull/424/files#diff-f837dedc6cde6b8c62975ac3b9ed4efe>`_ `~PyOpenWorm.datasource.Informational`.
 This refers to the torrent containing the location of the desired contents on the BitTorrent.
 A ``torrent`` is used to locate files on the File System [ `BEP 3 <http://www.bittorrent.org/beps/bep_0003.html>`_ ].
-A `DataSource <https://github.com/openworm/PyOpenWorm/blob/dev/PyOpenWorm/datasource.py#L129-L264>`_ defines attributes about the contents that it represents.
+A `~PyOpenWorm.datasource.DataSource` defines attributes about the contents that it represents.

 |